 The case is in Hawaii First Circuit Court, initially assigned to Judge Rhonda A. Nishimura and then taken up by Judge James H. Ashford upon her retirement.
 Civil No. 16-1-2120-11 JHA.
 Fritz is represented by The Civil Beat Law Center for the Public Interest.

 In a minute order, Judge Ashford ruled that the case was moot because the documents were turned over and none of the exceptions to the “mootness doctrine” apply.
 The case will be dismissed, but Fritz will be considered the prevailing party because the documents were turned over.
 We are now waiting for the written order.

 - Plaintiff’s Memorandum of Law in Opposition to Motion to Dismiss

-- Amicus Brief from the Tax Foundation of Hawaii
+- Motion for Leave to File Amicus Brief from the Tax Foundation of Hawaii

 - Defendant’s Response to Tax Foundation of Hawaii’s Amicus Brief